OpenClassrooms-Student-Center/community/content/students/nassir.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Devenir un "As" de la programmation d'applications iOS pour réaliser mes projets.
+objective: Devenir un "As" de la programmation d'applications iOS.
-short_description: J'adore les nouvelles technologies, et j'aime exprimer ma créativité par la programmation.
+short_description: J'adore exprimer ma créativité par la programmation.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students